 Deer stalking and management

 Deer stalking (hunting and shooting) is an important element of modern land management as it helps protect many native plants and species while maintaining a healthy population of red deer.
 Deer stalking is also a very real link to the traditional culture of the Scottish Highlands.
 We have a limited number of stalking opportunities on the Estate between August and October.
 For further information on stalking packages contact our Estate Manager.
-We also sell estate venison in local shops and direct to the public; find out more.
+We also sell estate venison in our gatehouse gift shop and in local shops; find out more.

 Over half of the Trust’s Estate is crofting land, a form of land tenure and small-scale food production unique to the Highlands and Islands of Scotland.
 Crofting is important socially and culturally as its practice of common working helps to bind communities together and keep traditions alive.